lerina/lerina.github.io/html/code/rust-wasm/index.md

 ...
 ```

+and produces its JavaScript glue code with the same name.

 There is an initialization function `init` which
 will "boot" the module and make it ready to use.

-We must include this provided default init function.
+We must import this provided default `init` function.

 `import init, ... from "../pkg/hello_world.js";`

-The init() function will load the  `.wasm` binary in `www/pkg`
+The init() function will load the  `.wasm` binary that is in `www/pkg`

-Next we import the `greet` function, we made public in our Rust code and accessible in our JavaScript
+Next we import the `greet` function, which we made public in our Rust code
-with `#[wasm_bindgen]`
+and accessible in our JavaScript with `#[wasm_bindgen]`

 `import init, {greet} from "../pkg/hello_world.js";`

-Finally, we need to wrap the code in an async/await function
+Finally, we need to wrap the code in an `async/await` function.
 Using async/await, `greet` will not be called until `init()` finishes loading the Wasm
 that `greet("World")` needs to run.